The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 download("https://github.com/AllenDowney/ThinkStats/raw/v3/data/2002FemResp.dat.gz")

-The codebook for this dataset is at https://ftp.cdc.gov/pub/Health_Statistics/NCHS/Dataset_Documentation/NSFG/Cycle6Codebook-Female.pdf.
+The codebook for the female respondent file is at https://ftp.cdc.gov/pub/Health_Statistics/NCHS/Dataset_Documentation/NSFG/Cycle6Codebook-Female.pdf.

 from nsfg import read_fem_resp